alexkaminskiy/sporty-automation-tests/README.md

 ## Configuration

-Defaults live in `config.py` and can be overridden via env vars — useful for CI or testing against a different environment without touching code:
+Defaults live in [config.py](config.py) and can be overridden with environment variables when needed:

 ```bash
 export QAE_BASE_URL="https://qae-assignment-tau.vercel.app"